s66erge/entan-mkdocs/docs/authenticate.md

 Then we update the user row in the database with the expiration date and the token itself.

-Then we create the login link by adding the token to the base url:
+Then we create the login link by adding the token to the base url.
-- the base URL in Railway production is saved in the Railway variable RAILWAY_PUBLIC_DOMAIN
+If we are from Railway production, os.name == 'posix' and the base URL is saved in the RAILWAY_PUBLIC_DOMAIN environment variable.
-- we check if the RAILWAY_ENVIRONMENT_NAME variable has the value "production" to determine if we are running in Railway or locally.
-- If we are running locally, we use the default URL http://localhost:5001.
+If we are running locally (os.name == 'nt'), directly or within railway CLI, the base URL is http://localhost:5001.

 If everything went well, we return a success message to the user.
 Remember, the form has been defined to swap the content of the #error paragraph.
 Since I want to change the appearance of the text we send back, I also send back a HX-Reswap header with the value outerHTML.
 This tells HTMX to swap the outer HTML of the #error html element with the content we send back, a paragraph tag with the success message.